sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-16_maharatti-and-kannada-and-more-musing-on-indo-aryan.md

 +++
-title = "Maharatti and Kannada and more musing onxa0Indo-Aryan"
+title = "Maharatti and Kannada and more musing on Indo-Aryan"

 +++
 Obivously, Indo-Aryan and Dravidian have been at the center of my